 Make the Gravy

 Strain the solids from the pot liquid by putting a mesh colander over a bowl.
 Discard the solids.

 Turn the now empty pot on to saute mode.
-Melt the 2 tbsp butter in the pot.
-Sprinkle 1/4 cup all purpose flour into the melted butter and whisk together to make a roux.
+Melt the 2 tablespoon butter in the pot.
+Sprinkle ¼ cup all purpose flour into the melted butter and whisk together to make a roux.

 Pour 2 ½ cups of the reserved and strained liquid into the roux.
 Whisk vigorously to get rid of any lumps.
 Let it simmer for 3-5 minutes until it is thickened to your liking.
 Taste for seasonings.